UkuuPeople/ukuupeople-the-simple-crm/readme.txt

 = 1.5.3 =
 This version fixes some compatibility issues with some versions of PHP 5.3 as well as incorporates better translations support.

+= 1.5.4 =
+This version introduces changes to support the Opportunity Management Add-on